Safoora Zargar: Arrest and bail hearings

 On 23 June 2020, Delhi High Court granted bail for Safoora Zargar.
 The court told her not to get involved in any activity which may hamper the investigation, and not to leave Delhi without permission.
 "She has been asked to pay a personal bond of 10,000 rupees ($132; £106) before her release."
 This was the fourth bail application, which ended after a three days hearing.
 Tushar Mehta (the Solicitor General of India), represented the police at the hearings on 22 and 23 June.
 On 22 June, the police opposed bail, but then Mehta asked for the hearing to be adjourned until 23 June to enable him to receive further instructions.
 On 23 June Mehta told the court that the police agreed to Zargar's bail on humanitarian grounds.
 Zargar was released from Tihar Jail late on 24 June 2020.
 After her release, Zargar told a journalist from PTI, "I am grateful to the almighty and all those who have spoken out for me within India and outside and deeply grateful to the Delhi High Court for this order of release".
 She also said: "I am immensely grateful to my family for standing by me and for going through this trauma and worry.
 I need time and space to get my health and life in order and I do not wish to say anything else at this point of time.
 I am grateful to my lawyer".

 The Deccan Chronicle expressed the opinion that Zargar's release on bail had been a surprise, and noted that Jamia Millia Islamia students Meeran Haider, Shifa-ur-Rehman and Asif Iqbal Tanha, and Jawaharlal Nehru University (JNU) student Natasha Narwal and former-JNU-student Umar Khalid have not so far been bailed.

 A special cell of the Delhi Police say that there was a conspiracy to orchestrate riots just before the visit to India of the United States President Donald Trump on 24–25 February 2020.
 The police have registered a first information report (FIR) to prove the conspiracy.
 On 17 June 2020, a Delhi court gave the police two months to file the charge sheet.
 On 13 August 2020, the court gave the police until 17 September to file the charge sheet.
 Safoora Zargar is one of the ten people named by the police as the main accused in the case.
-Other people named in the FIR were: (1) Gufisha Fatima, (2) Meeran Haider, (3) Tahir Hussain, (4) Ishrat Jahan, (5) Devangana Kalita, (6) Natasha Narwal, (7) Shafa ur Rehman, (8) Khalid Saifi, and (9) Asif Iqbal Tanha who have been arrested.
+Other people named in the FIR were: (1) Gulfisha Fatima, (2) Meeran Haider, (3) Tahir Hussain, (4) Ishrat Jahan, (5) Devangana Kalita, (6) Natasha Narwal, (7) Shafa ur Rehman, (8) Khalid Saifi, and (9) Asif Iqbal Tanha who have been arrested.
 The FIR also named Umar Khalid.